ecodica/l10n-hr/l10n_hr_account_fiskal/README.rst

 6. Fiscalize Invoice On Confirmation

-    menuitem : Settings >> Users & Companies >> Companies >> Croatia Settings >> Fiscalize Invoice On Confirmation
+    menuitem : Invoicing >> Configuration >> Payment Registers >> Enable Fiskalise On Confirm
-    If checked, then the fiscalization service is called upon invoice confirmation.
-Uncheck if fiscalization should be called manually or with some other function/process (with CRON jobs, for example).
+    When this setting is enabled all invoices on given Payment Register will be automatically fiscalized

 7. Cancel Fiscalized Invoices